PCMDI/input4MIPs_CVs/README.md

 This is not a step that you, as a data producer, will perform.
 However, for completeness, once the data has been received and passed validation, it will be published on the ESGF and into the [input4MIPs project](https://aims2.llnl.gov/search?project=input4MIPs).
-Once this is done, the repository maintainers will add it to our database in `DatasetsDatabase`.
+Once this is done, the repository maintainers will add it to our database in `Database`.
 This is not something that you, as a data producer, need to do.
 However, feel free to check the records that have been made (see HTML links above) and [make an issue](https://github.com/PCMDI/input4MIPs_CVs/issues/new)